 Ultra-easy monetary policies allow even borrowers with the poorest of credit records to raise money on relatively favourable terms.
-But, as the late Hyman Minsky never tired of reminding us, the lending practices that easy liquidity encourages all too often contribute to the next global financial crisis.
+But all too often, the lending practices that easy liquidity encourages contribute to the next global financial crisis.

 This month, war-torn Iraq successfully placed a six-year government bond independently without any US guarantee.
 Indeed, its $1bn offering was more than six times oversubscribed, and it priced at a relatively low yield of around 6.75%.